avand/Sony-JS-Workshop/README.md

 * A lot of this stuff is new to me too
 * Helping one another

-## Exercises

-* Hoisting: translating JS you might write to its hoisted equivalent
-* Arrow functions: using an arrow function to avoid pitfalls with `this`
-* Cars and buses: practice inheritance and object-oriented patterns
-* Loops: practice using arrays, loops, and conditionals
-* Closures in loops: fix a common mistake caused by closures within loops
-* Movie search: consume a list of movie IDs and output movie titles sorted by release year
-* Say Hey: build a simple Node module that says "hey"
-* TreeNode: write a TreeNode classes that satisfies a number of test cases using Mocha

 ## Tools

 * Atom (vs. VIM, Sublime)